 As long as you keep the items on your list simple, you’ll be able to get a lot done and feel much better than you did before.

-Alcohol seems very tempting when you’re stressed, and caffeine can sure as heck get you through a hectic day at work, but neither of these things will help you when you get home.
+Alcohol can be very tempting when you’re stressed, and caffeine can sure as heck get you through a hectic day at work, but neither of these things will help you when you get home.
 Instead of depending on caffeine to keep your energy levels up during the day, try to cultivate a healthy sleep routine that will have you waking up feeling energized.
 Instead of drinking alcohol to make yourself feel better, call a friend or do something else that makes you happy.

 You can even take walks, spend time with your pets, go on a road trip with a friend, or just get yourself a delicious meal instead.